Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 What should a trustee report as a Serious Incident Report?

-The new guidance supplements the Charity Commission’s existing guidance on Serous Incident Reporting and sets out guiding principles to help trustees decide if an SIR is needed.
+The new guidance supplements the Charity Commission’s existing guidance on serious incident Reporting and sets out guiding principles to help trustees decide if a SIR is needed.
 The Charity Commission suggests the guiding principles about what to report start from the following three different positions:

-• The incident involves the charity’s funds, brand, people or an activity that it funds or is responsible for.
+• The incident involves the charity’s funds, brand, people, or activity that it funds or is responsible for.

-Importantly, the guidance reminds trustees that they need to consider making an SIR in a situation where it materially affects the charity, its staff, operations, finances and/or reputation.
+Importantly, the guidance reminds trustees that they need to consider making a SIR in a situation where it materially affects the charity, its staff, operations, finances, and/or reputation.

 The guidance does, however, highlight that "where there is a federated structure of charities operating in different locations in England and Wales and an incident happens in one local charity, we [the Commission] would generally only expect that local charity and the national/umbrella body to consider whether to report.”